David-S-Stewart/Combinatorial/Combinatorial/Docs/Combinatorials/Combinatorial.rst

 Design
 ------

-The combinatorial draws together a range of different heuristics to provide a full-featured combinatorial tool that is straightforward to configure and gives good solutions.
+The combinatorial draws together a range of different algorithms and heuristics to provide a full-featured combinatorial tool that is straightforward to configure and gives good solutions.

 Requirement
 -----------

 For any generation, the following must hold true:

 - All unconstrained sub-combinations must be generated
 - There must be no duplicates

 There are some desired properties:

 - The generation should produce the minimum combinations possible
 - The generation should finish in a reasonable time
 - Lower order coverages should be complete as early as possible